alexcarpenter/alexcarpenter.me/src/content/posts/home-network-setup.md

 ---

-Also connected are a handful of hubs for my [home automation setup](/posts/smart-home-setup).
+Also connected are a handful of hubs for my [smart home setup](/posts/smart-home-setup).